-Criterion 22: Suitable information must be supplied with the product or made available to the public.
+Criterion 25: Suitable information must be supplied with the product or made available to the public.

 Information that must be included on the label includes:

-- Instructions for correct use including doses or dilution rates for varying levels of soiling if applicable; - All hazards associated with the product, its use, storage or disposal; - Complete ingredients listing, according to Annex VII of the European Union Commission Directive 89/542/EEC on the Labelling of Detergents and Cleaning Products, available at http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2004:104:0001:0035:EN:PDF; and - An instruction for users to read the SDS.
+- Instructions for correct use including doses or dilution rates for varying levels of soiling if applicable; - All hazards associated with the product, its use, storage or disposal; - Complete ingredients listing, according to Annex VII of the European Union Commission Directive 89/542/EEC on the Labelling of Detergents and Cleaning Products, available at http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2004:104:0001:0035:EN:PDF ; and No. 648/2004 of the European Parliament and of the Council of 31 March 2004. - An instruction for users to read the SDS.